Disclosure: This post includes an affiliate link. We’re letting you know because it’s what Honest Abe would do. After all, he is on our favorite coin.

 Along with this savings account injection, you’ll also learn tips and tricks to develop smart saving habits, so you can build on this week’s success.

-Another easy way is with Frequent Flyer, an app that offers frequent flyer miles in exchange for your location data.
+The app offers frequent flyer miles in exchange for your location data.

 Translation?
 All you have to do is keep it running in the background of your smartphone.